At the end of the session, participants will be able to:

 Wilcoxon rank sum test with continuity correction

-data: orzo by moussaka
+data: veal by pasta

 W = 1496, p-value < 2.2e-16